monch1962/bad-stubs/README.md

 ## TODO

 There's other stub configs as well:
-- one that will send infinite redirects to a client, causing it to keep sending requests
+- ~one that will send infinite redirects to a client, causing it to keep sending requests~
-- one that returns service unavailable (http 503)
+- ~one that returns service unavailable (http 503)~
-- one that returns internal service error (http 500)
+- ~one that returns internal service error (http 500)~
+- one that returns timeouts (http 408)

 I'll get around to documenting them soon...